drborges/rivers/Readme.md

 }
 ```

 The code above is a complaint `rivers.Producer` implementation and it gives the developer full control of the process.
-Rivers also provides a partial producer implementation that you can use for most cases: `producers.Observable`.
+Rivers also provides an `Observable` type that implements `stream.Producer` covering the basic 3 aspects mentioned above that you can use for most cases: `producers.Observable`.

 Our producer implementation in terms of an observable would then look like: